franklinp1975/GFS-Model-Processing-Workflow/README.md

 # R Script Documentation: GFS Data Processing Workflow

 This documentation provides a guide to the R script designed for processing Global Forecast System (GFS) data from the National Centers for Environmental Prediction (NCEP).
-The script handles precipitation, maximum temperature (TMAX), minimum temperature (TMIN), and temperature (TMP) data at a 0.25° resolution, performing tasks such as unzipping, cleaning, resampling, masking, cropping, and saving processed data for specified regions.
+The script handles precipitation, maximum temperature (TMAX), minimum temperature (TMIN), and average temperature (TMP) data at a 0.25° resolution, performing tasks such as unzipping, cleaning, resampling, masking, cropping, and saving processed data for specified regions.

 ## 1. Data Acquisition